apache/camel-website/content/blog/2023/08/camel4-whatsnew/index.md

 ### 8) XML DSL with beans

-We have been working on to unify the YAML, XML and Java DSL, so that they have feature parity related to configuring beans.
+We have been working on unifying the YAML, XML and Java DSL, so that they have feature parity related to configuring beans.
 For example, in XML DSL (`camel-xml-io`) you can now declare beans and Camel routes in the same XML file with `<camel>` as the root tag:

 ```xml